ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 __Usage__

+Clone this repository
-Clone this repository, change the passwords in qmdemo-passwords-secret.yaml, Producer.java and Consumer.java to a password of your choice, currently set to 'newpassword'
+Change the passwords in files qmdemo-passwords-secret.yaml, Producer.java and Consumer.java to a password of your choice, they are currently set to 'newpassword'
 Log into you OpenShft cluster and create a project called mq-demo

 ```